 This article will outline some simple steps you can take to help ensure a positive experience and to prepare you to be able to handle a wide range of circumstances.

 So let’s talk about some steps you can take before accepting a job and traveling cross-country on a new adventure.

 1. Do your homework! – It’s incredibly important to learn as much as you can about an organization before you commit to giving them your time.
 Thoroughly read over their recruiting materials and their website.
-Look them up on GlassDoor or ask questions about them in the CoolWorks Community to see if other people have shared their experiences from working there.
-Read online reviews and see what customers say about them (take these with a grain of salt – people can be overly picky, and a $7 cheeseburger that didn’t meet expectations doesn’t necessarily imply a bad workplace).
+Look them up on GlassDoor to see if previous employees have provided feedback.
+Ask questions in online communities to see if other people have experiences to share (Reddit is a great resource for learning about regions and seeing if people who live there feel content/safe in their community).
+Read online reviews and see what customers say about them (take these with a grain of salt – people can be overly picky, and a $7 cheeseburger that didn’t meet expectations doesn’t necessarily imply a bad workplace, but certain information can indicate larger underlying issues).
 Gather whatever information you can to help you make an informed decision about how a business conducts itself.

 3. Have a Plan – Before you head out on this big journey, give yourself some extra security and comfort by formulating a plan in your mind about what you’re going to do if things don’t pan out quite as expected.
 Make a list (mental or physical) of who you might need to contact, including:

 – In some circumstances, the Department of Labor and/or Civil Rights / Human Rights Commission in the state you’ll be working to report inappropriate working conditions and/or issues of discrimination.

 You may also want to plan for other needs that could arise, like a small backup fund for travel and accommodation expenses if you find yourself in a situation that just isn’t going to work out or that you need to remove yourself from.